peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If a number in the form of a big float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
 (The resulting double could overflow to infinity, in which case the big float is converted to null.)

- * The string will not begin with a byte-order mark (U + FEFF); RFC 7159 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.
+ * The string will not begin with a byte-order mark (U+FEFF); RFC 7159 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

  * Byte strings are converted to Base64 URL by default.